 Throughout my academic career, I have worked generously in service to students, my department, the university, and the profession.

-My service to the department and university has involved routine committee assignments to major time-consuming assignments related to administrative issues at the department, college, and university level.
+My service to the department and university at Purdue Univeristy involved routine committee assignments to major time-consuming assignments related to administrative issues at the department, college, and university level.
 I served as the Director of Graduate Studies on a three-year term which was extended by an additional year.
 I have served on several department committees including the head search committee, faculty search committee, graduate committee and fellowship committee.
 See CV.

 I have held elected office and also appointed to positions in professional organizations and international agencies.
 I have held elected offices in the Sociologists for Women in Society and in the American Sociological Association.
 I was elected, in national elections, as Secretary/Treasurer and Council Member of the Sex and Gender Section of the American Sociological Association and the Treasurer of Sociologists for Women in Society.